RALWORKS/intficpy/README.md

 ```

 # License
-IntFicPy is distributed with a GPL3 license
+IntFicPy is distributed with the MIT license (see LICENSE)